Re-L21/ProjectSpiritNotes/Gameplay/Character/Named Entity/Mary Alderton.md

 	Move rapidly towards an entity and deal damage

 # Combat Ability
+## Base Ability
 - #### Rift Step
 	She dashes to enemy, deal damage, and marking them

+## Upgrade Paths
+ > Choose one upgrade (can switch between them)

+ - #### Rift Dash
+	 She dash to the furthest visible enemy and damage every enemy on the path to the furthest enemy

 # Ultimate Ability
 - ### Mirror Execution